RamyaChinnadurai/100DaysOfCode/Day3 - Twitter name/Readme.md

-# Twitter Dynamic Name Generator

 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/i/1j189nwdo2g4lzp7tez2.png)

-Twitter dynamic name generator is a pet project in which my twitter profile name updates for every minute by appending the name with the followers count.
-I just written this readme as a journel note, how I did this.
+Twitter dynamic name generator is a pet project in which the twitter profile name updates for every minute with the followers count.
+I just written this article as a journel note of how I did this.

-It was did as a challenge for #100DaysOfCode.
+It was done as one of the challenge of #100DaysOfCode.
 Thanks for to [Suren](https://twitter.com/radnerus93) and [Vadim Bauer](https://twitter.com/BauerVadim) for their idea inspiration.
 Special thanks to [Karthikeyan](https://twitter.com/_karthikyn) for his guidance.

 ##### Tech Stack Includes,
   * [Twitter lite](https://www.npmjs.com/package/twitter-lite) - to communicate with twitter API